By Lori Fredrich Senior Food Writer, Dining Editor Published Oct 15, 2024 at 10:01 AM Photography: Lori Fredrich

 [Read more]

-If it’s a Wisconsin-style beer batter you’re looking for, you’ll find it at Dairyland where they serve up a third pound of fresh Clock Shadow cheese curds dipped in Central Waters' beer batter and fried until crisp.
+If it’s a Wisconsin-style beer batter you’re looking for, you’ll find it at Dairyland where they serve up a third pound of fresh Clock Shadow cheese curds dipped in Central Waters' Honey Blonde beer batter and fried until crisp.
 The batter itself has a clean beer flavor and a light consistency similar to tempura.
 The curds themselves are squeaky fresh with a rich cheddar tang.
-Don’t sleep on the “ultra ranchy” buttermilk ranch, which is redolent of dill and just as good as the curds themselves ($11).
+Don’t sleep on the “ultra ranchy” buttermilk ranch; it's redolent of dill and just as good as the curds themselves ($11).

 Heirloom cheese curdsX